yii2-extensions/nested-sets-behavior/README.md

 }
 ```

-Now you can use enhanced queries:
+Now you can use enhanced queries.

 ```php
 <?php